 The only trailer available so far is in Spanish, but an English language version is sure to surface soon...

-A dark and unusual tale, with the changing relationships between the beguiling leads likely to make us all appreciate the aging process in a whole new way,
+A dark and unusual tale, with the changing relationships between the beguiling leads likely to make us all appreciate the aging process in a whole new way, The Curious Case Of Benjamin Button looks to be a well crafted, textured, cinema treat.

 Current release date: Christmas Day, 2008.